 This wine has a hint of oak giving it a mild husky flavour along with fruity notes of green apple and melon.
 It tastes mildly acidic and pairs well with kebabs and grilled chicken.
 Drink chilled.

 3. CHANDON ROSE

-Chandon Rose is a blend of Shiraz variety of grapes that are acquired exclusively from a vineyard in Nashik.
-It has a pretty pink colour with intense aromas and flavours of strawberries, cherries, watermelon and crushed rose petals.
-Its creamy palate goes well with a tomato gravy dish.
+Chandon Rose is a blend of the Shiraz variety of grapes that are acquired exclusively from a vineyard in Nashik.
+It has a beautiful pink colour with intense aromas and flavours of strawberries, cherries, watermelon, and crushed rose petals.
+Its creamy palate goes well with a tomato-based gravy.

 4. GROVER ZAMPA SOIREE BRUT

 Homegrown brand Grover Zampa’s Soiree Brut is among its best selling and most awarded wines.
 The sparkling wine has fresh notes of lemon with hints of toasted bread.
 If that doesn’t tingle your taste buds, we don’t know what will!
 It can be paired with spicy Indian and Thai cuisine.

 This red wine is a collector’s treasure and makes a great gift.
 Since it’s aged in oak barrels, the longer it’s stored, the better it tastes.
 Its complex, peppery flavours are best enjoyed with luxurious foods like gouda cheese and dark chocolate.

 The Myra Reserve Shiraz is another popular wine that comes from the vineyards in Nashik.
 It has an elegant reddish-purple colour and soft notes of vanilla that come from ageing in fine oak barrels.
 Its delicate, medium-bodied palate pairs well with seafood.